TuneHQ/cookbook/translator-app/README.md

 streamlit run app.py
 ```

 The StreamLit app will launch in your browser.
-You can now enter your OpenAI API key and interact with the translation app.
+You can now enter your OpenAI API key and interact with the translator app.